cdoig4/Colin-Patty_User_Guide/docs/Task-1.md

 8. Under _...execute the following actions_ select **Send Message Copy To** and enter your desired email address
 9. Click **Save** from the bottom right to save your changes

+### Check If Your Email is Forwarding

+1. From your myBCIT email, try sending yourself an email to the same email address
+2. After it's sent, check the email you forwarded to
+3. You should receive a copy of the email in your personal email